Speed climbing: Competition speed climbing

-Competition speed climbing as governed by the International Federation of Sport Climbing (IFSC) takes place on 15 m artificial walls.
+Competition speed climbing as governed by the International Federation of Sport Climbing (World Climbing) takes place on 15 m artificial walls.
 Competitors climb a 5-degree overhanging IFSC-certified wall, with an auto-belaying system from the top of the wall.

 Since 2007 the IFSC has created a standard wall for the world record.
 The standard has a simple rule and it involves climbers competing on the same route, side by side, and whoever reaches the top first wins.
 The holds and order are always identical, and the difficulty rating is around F6b (approximately YDS 5.10c), which is a level most recreational climbers could complete.
 The IFSC also sanctions speed climbing competitions and those events that entail world record attempts.
 Speed climbing was one of the three climbing modalities included in the combined format at the 2020 Olympic Games in Tokyo, along with lead and bouldering.
 Beginning at the 2024 Summer Olympics in Paris, speed climbing has been its own standalone competition, separate from the lead and bouldering combined event.

 Time is determined by mechanical-electric timing (the competitor leaves the starting pad and strikes a switch at the top of the route).
 When mechanical-electric timing is used, the climbing time is displayed with an accuracy of one-hundredth of a second.
 In the rules modifications in 2018, the possibility to use manual timing was removed, and the mechanical-electric timing should record with a precision of 1/1000 second.
 This precision is only used for ranking in case of a tie.
 Further, the timing system needs to announce a false start, which is considered a start with less than 0.1 seconds of reaction time after the starting beep.